Judge enters $120M order against former owner of failed Michigan dam

 The Federal Energy Regulatory Commission asked experts to study what happened at the Edenville and Sanford dams.
 The 2022 report said failure was “foreseeable and preventable” but could not be “attributed to any one individual, group or organization.”

-Separately, the state is facing a flood of litigation from affected property owners.
+Separately, the state is facing litigation from affected property owners.
 They accuse regulators of making decisions that contributed to the disaster, including setting higher water levels in Wixom Lake.